gzu-ai/website/content/authors/xianglongwang/_index.zh.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Grad Students
+- 硕士生
 ---

-I am a first-year master's student at Guizhou University, new to research but passionate about it.
-Outside of my research, I enjoy sports especially.
+A third-year Master's student at Guizhou University, passionate about Spicy Chicken Rice Noodles, and hoping to gain weight (ˉ▽ˉ；)...